James Cameron: 2010–present: Further work and prospective projects

+Avatar: Fire and Ash was released in December 2025.

+Cameron directed Billie Eilish – Hit Me Hard and Soft: The Tour (Live in 3D), a concert film documenting Billie Eilish's Hit Me Hard and Soft: The Tour, released in May 2026.

-Deep-sea exploration
+Deep-sea and space exploration

 Cameron has experience with deep-sea exploration, in part because of his work on The Abyss, Titanic, and Avatar: The Way of Water and his childhood fascination with shipwrecks.
 He has contributed to advancements in underwater filming and remotely operated vehicles, and helped develop the 3D Fusion Camera System.
 In 2011, Cameron became a National Geographic explorer-in-residence.
 In this role, on March 7, 2012, he dived five miles deep to the bottom of the New Britain Trench with the Deepsea Challenger.
 19 days later, Cameron reached the Challenger Deep, the deepest part of the Mariana Trench.
 He spent more than three hours exploring the ocean floor, becoming the first to accomplish the trip alone.
 During his dive to the Challenger Deep, he discovered new species of sea cucumber, squid worm and a giant single-celled amoeba.
 He was preceded by unmanned dives in 1995 and 2009, as well as by Jacques Piccard and Don Walsh, the first men to reach the bottom of the Mariana Trench aboard the bathyscaphe Trieste in 1960.

 In the aftermath of the Titan submersible implosion, Cameron said he was "struck by the similarity" between the submersible's implosion and the events that resulted in the Titanic disaster.
 He noted that both disasters seemed preventable, and were caused indirectly by someone deliberately ignoring safety warnings from others.
 Cameron criticized the company OceanGate and its late CEO Stockton Rush for their choice of carbon-fibre composite construction of the pressure vessel, saying it has "no strength in compression" when subject to the immense pressures at depth.
 Cameron said that pressure hulls should be made out of contiguous materials such as steel, titanium, ceramic, or acrylic, and that the wound carbon fibre of Titans hull had seemed like a bad idea to him from the beginning.
 He stated that it was long known that composite hulls were vulnerable to microscopic water ingress, delamination, and progressive failure over time.
 He also criticized Rush's real-time monitoring of the hull as an inadequate solution that would do little to prevent an implosion.
 Cameron expressed regret for not being more outspoken about these concerns before the accident, and criticized what he termed "false hopes" being presented to the victims' families; he and his colleagues realized early on that for communication and tracking (the latter housed in a separate pressure vessel, with its own battery) to be lost simultaneously, the cause was almost certainly a catastrophic implosion.